 Vintage Vert is a small boutique hotel housed in a lovingly restored 18th-century manor house in the heart of Gascony, south-west France.
-Set in the midst of the unspoilt countryside, the hotel has beautiful rural views with a breathtaking backdrop of the Hautes Pyrenees.
+Set in the midst of the unspoiled countryside, the property has beautiful views with a breathtaking backdrop of the Hautes Pyrenees.

 Owners Christine and Anthony have put their heart and soul into this wonderful getaway.
-The pastel interiors, designed by owner Christine, are rich in French charm complementing the atmosphere evoked by the surrounding vineyards.
-We love the cobbled courtyard, the perfect place to sit out amongst the lavender and the gentle buzzing of bees.
-This relaxing rural retreat provides peace and quiet, in addition to exquisite home-cooked food and local wine.
+The pastel interiors, designed by Christine, are rich in French charm and complement the atmosphere evoked by the surrounding vineyards.
+We love the cobbled courtyard, the perfect place to sit out among the lavender and the gentle buzzing of bees.
+This relaxing rural escape provides peace and quiet, in addition to exquisite home-cooked food and local wine.

 ‘We love what we do and we really want everyone to enjoy their time here.
 We endeavour to offer something special to our guest, a haven, somewhere to relax that is a little out of the ordinary.
 Guests return time and time again as for them this is home from home, and we never forget to have their favourite things ready for their return.
 This is life in the slow lane where you take time to smell the wild garlic and marvel at nature whilst enjoying a glass of local wine.’

 Read Christine's and Anthony's full story here >

 Begin your day with a fabulous continental spread, including freshly baked bread, brioche and sweet treats, as well as homemade yoghurt, jams and compotes, made with fruit from the hotel’s own garden.
 A particular treat is the traditional breakfast cake, one of Christine’s specialities.